sinanshi/hic_report_16/report.md

 # Summary

-The RSDG got involved in the critical care data project since January 2016.
-In the last six months, we participated the paper preparation with the critical care team, meanwhile developed the re-usable and sustainable software tools for the data pipeline and data manipulation.
-In the potential next phase of this project, we will focus on the linkage of the data of other HIC groups and external sources.
-We will continue our support to the researchers by providing sustainable software tools.
+RSDG got involved in the critical care data project since January 2016.
+In the last six months we contributed to the paper preparation with the critical care team while developing the re-usable and sustainable software tools for the data pipeline and data manipulation.
+In the next phase of this project, we are focusing on the linkage of the data of other HIC groups and external sources.
+We continue supporting researchers by providing sustainable software tools.